New Commercial Amiga 500 Game Released - Slashdot

 Fun fact DMA Design, since you mentioned them, renamed themselves and are now known today as Rockstar Games.
 The same fellas who do Grand Theft Auto.
 Several other game companies, who birthed on the Amiga, are still around today.
 Just under differe

-Trapped in Amiga Hell (Score:2)
+Trapped in Amiga Hell (Score:2, Interesting)

 I knew nothing about the Amiga, and a few months ago set up an Amiga emulator to play an obscure game exclusive to that platform.
 Learning the basics about all the different systems and specs and addons and which were most appropriate for a latter-day game was a drag.
 The system has more classifications of RAM than DOS did.
 It was harder than it should've been to figure out why nothing happened when I turned on the emulator, even after configuring BIOS.
 I had to pay attention to which OS versions worked wit